8 Million People Were Infected With TB In 2023. WHO Says That's The Highest It Has Seen

 TB deaths continue to fall globally, however, and the number of people being newly infected is beginning to stabilize.
 The agency noted that of the 400,000 people estimated to have drug-resistant TB last year, fewer than half were diagnosed and treated.

-Earlier this month, Doctors Without Borders and 150 global health partners sent Cepheid an open letter calling on them to "prioritize people's lives” and to urgently help make TB testing more widespread globally.
+Earlier this month, Doctors Without Borders and 150 global health partners sent Cepheid an open letter calling on them to“prioritize people's lives” and to urgently help make TB testing more widespread globally. - NNN-AGENCIES

 Legal Disclaimer: